PennyLaneAI/catalyst/doc/dev/installation.rst

-The essential steps should give you the full functionality of Catalyst.
+These steps should give you the full functionality of Catalyst.

 Detailed Building From Source Guide